reactjs/react.dev/src/content/learn/index.md

 </Sandpack>

-The `export default` keywords specify the main component in the file.
+The `export default` keywords specify the main Component in the file.
 If you're not familiar with some piece of JavaScript syntax, [MDN](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export) and [javascript.info](https://javascript.info/import-export) have great references.

 ## Writing markup with JSX {/*writing-markup-with-jsx*/}

 The markup syntax you've seen above is called *JSX*.
 It is optional, but most React projects use JSX for its convenience.
 All of the [tools we recommend for local development](/learn/installation) support JSX out of the box.

 JSX is stricter than HTML.
 You have to close tags like `<br />`.
-Your component also can't return multiple JSX tags.
+Your Component also can't return multiple JSX tags.
 You have to wrap them into a shared parent, like a `<div>...</div>` or an empty `<>...</>` wrapper:

 ```js {3,6}
 function AboutPage() {